There’s no way around the wilderness.

 The way into the wilderness is through the water.

-After you accept the Son of God as your personal Lord and saviour, and acknowledge the fact that you need God in your life, you qualify for the wilderness experience.
+After you accept the Son of God as your personal Lord and savior, and acknowledge the fact that you need God in your life, you qualify for the wilderness experience.

 Moses went through the Red Sea and the water parted – Jesus went through the Jordan in baptism and Heaven parted.